Qurbani / UdhiyaFollow the way of Prophet Ibrahim (PBUH) by performing Qurbani

 - Due to the time sensitivity, it is best to do your donations online on our secure website, or by phone so they will be arranged instantly.

-- Cut-off for Qurbani donations is (tentatively) 7pm Pacific Time on Monday, July 11th.
+- Cut-off for Qurbani donations is tentatively 7 PM (Pacific Time) on Saturday, July 1st.

 - Sunnah Reminder: Umm Salama, the wife of Allah’s Prophet (peace be upon him), reported Allah’s Messenger (pbuh) to have said: He who has a sacrificial animal with him whom (he intends) to offer as sacrifice, and he enters the month of Dhul-Hijjah, he should not get his hair cut or nails trimmed until he has sacrificed the animal.
 (Sahih Muslim #4874)